shanetgit/shanjavascript.github.io/README.md

 ## General Info
-* is a script that generate a random fortune tellere message
+* is a script about creditcard checker

 ## Technology
 project is created with :